 How much do you know about companion planting?
-See our tips on which vegetables to plant near each other—and which to plant far away—covering tomatoes, basil, potatoes, beans, and more vegetable crops!
+See our tips on which vegetables to plant near each other—and which to plant far away—including popular crops like tomatoes, basil, potatoes, beans, and more.

 What is Companion Planting?

 It takes more than good soil, sun, and nutrients to ensure success in a garden.
 Plants have to grow well with one another.
-Yes, some plants are friends and some just don’t get along, similar to some people!
+Yes, some plants are friends and some just don’t get along—just like people!

 Vegetable Companion Plants

-Some plants, especially herbs, act as repellents, confusing insects with their strong odors that mask the scent of the intended host plants.
+Some plants, especially herbs, act as natural insect repellents.
+They confuse insects with strong odors that mask the scent of the intended host plants.

-- Dill and basil planted among tomatoes protect the tomatoes from hornworms.
+- Dill and basil planted among tomatoes can protect the tomatoes from tomato hornworms.

 - Sage scattered about the cabbage patch reduces injury from cabbage moths.

-- Marigolds are as good as gold when grown with just about any garden plant, repelling beetles, nematodes, and even animal pests.
+- Marigolds are as good as gold when grown with just about any garden plant, repelling beetles, nematodes, and sometimes even animal pests, like deer.

 - Some companions act as trap plants, luring insects to themselves.
 Nasturtiums, for example, are so favored by aphids that the devastating insects will flock to them instead of other plants.